Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 00.22.20 UTC
+- WIB: Sabtu, 4 Januari 2025 01.32.02 UTC
-- WITA: Sabtu, 4 Januari 2025 01.22.20 UTC
+- WITA: Sabtu, 4 Januari 2025 02.32.02 UTC
-- WIT: Sabtu, 4 Januari 2025 02.22.20 UTC
+- WIT: Sabtu, 4 Januari 2025 03.32.02 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success